-There are two possible accommodations that the Board could make.
-The first accommodation that could be made is to translate the Board's exams into languages other than English.
+There are two possible accommodations that the Board could consider.
+The first is to translate the Board's exams into languages other than English.
 According to OPES when a licensing board, bureau, or committee under DCA is faced with the decision whether or not to adapt an examination, the following must be taken into consideration:

-• If a language survey has been conducted and a target language group has been identified to have a substantial number (5%) of non- or limited English-speaking candidates, an examination may be adapted.

-If English is an essential aspect of a profession, an examination will not be adapted.
+- If a language survey has been conducted and a target language group has been identified to have a substantial number (5%) of non- or limited English-speaking candidates, an examination may be adapted. - If English is an essential aspect of a profession, an examination will not be adapted.

 A translated examination must adhere to the current standards and guidelines for testing.
-Further, the cost to translate an examination ranges from \$25,000 up to \$75,000 per exam, per language.
+The cost to translate an examination ranges from \$25,000 up to \$75,000 per exam, per language.
 The Board currently develops 6 examinations; two different versions of each examination.
 The option to translate an examination would require a language survey.

-The second option for an ESL accommodation is giving candidates extra time to take the exam.
+The second option is giving candidates extra time to take the exam.
 This is the option the Board has used in the past.
-If the Board did choose this option a criteria for how to decide who would be granted an ESL accommodation would need to be developed and likely placed in regulations.
+If the Board did choose this option, criteria would need to be developed to determine who would be granted an ESL accommodation.
 The Board of Psychology has proposed regulations that require the following for an ESL accommodation of extra time: